Home » Pork » Green Bean Bundle Casserole

 Green Bean Bundle Casserole

-Featuring fresh green beans, crispy bacon strips, and a brown sugar glaze, this Green Bean Bundle Casserole is a take on a traditional green bean casserole.
+Featuring fresh green beans, crispy bacon strips, and a brown sugar glaze, this Green Bean Bundle Casserole is a delicious twist on a traditional green bean casserole.

 two spoons scooping up green beans and bacon